seesmof/University-Universytet/61D/process.md

 Going back to Django, gotta try the page-wise updates i think rather than React's dynamic layout, because with React and Next.js i can't really add a database easily, whereas with Python and Django it's integrated.

 Django doesn't allow for much customization, which is what i want, so imma try customtkinter.
 Customtkinter doesn't give you much built in things.
 So the search continues i guess.

+Tried WinUI with Visual Studio.
+Looks amazing, but it takes a lot of time to build a simple thing.
+Searched a little and Tauri is another option.
+But i don't like that it uses Rust as a backend langauge.

+Just tried Tauri, it gives errors when trying to run it.
+I want something mature and solid, maybe i should try Java and its Spring Boot framework, but it's backend only as far as i understand.
+I need something that just works, Jesus please help.

+Okay, so gotta try getting to grips with Supabase and my current stack: Next.js, TailwindCSS, React, TypeScript.

+Found an amazing tool called OpenCode, Jesus thank You!
+This thing coded the whole thing in an evening.